hillerlab/GenomeAlignmentTools/README.md

 Call patchChain.perl without any parameters to see the full parameter list.

 __Example:__
-Here, we use the parameters for highly sensitive local alignments from [1] "Q=/path/to/HoxD55.q K=1500 L=2500 M=0 T=0 W=5"
-The HoxD55 scoring matrix is provided by the kent source code (subdirectory src/blatz/HoxD55.q) and also copied to the example directory.
+Here, we use the parameters for highly sensitive local alignments from [1] and the HoxD55 scoring matrix (provided by the kent source code (subdirectory src/blatz/HoxD55.q); also contained in the example directory).
 ```
 patchChain.perl example/hg38.danRer10.chain example/hg38.2bit example/danRer10.2bit example/hg38.chrom.sizes example/danRer10.chrom.sizes \
     -chainMinScore 5000 -gapMaxSizeT 500000 -gapMaxSizeQ 500000 -gapMinSizeT 30 -gapMinSizeQ 30 \